Vepp1/cinemary-api/README.md

 ### Manual Testing

-### Create post being logged out.
+### Create a post being logged out.

-- Access /posts and try to create post.
+- Access /posts and try to create posts.
-- Result: Create post functionality is not available to logged out users.
+- Result: Create post functionality is not available to logged-out users.

 ### Edit or delete posts user or being logged out.